hasnain3456pk-ops/hasnain-tariq/README.md

 # hasnain-tariq
-This is my first Git Repository
+This is my first Git Repository.
-Author- HAsnain Tariq
+Author- Hasnain Tariq